LidiaRJ/LidiaRJ/README.md

 # Hi there, I'm Lidia Jimeno Harvey 👋

-I'm a junior data analyst transitioning from a career in UI/UX design.
-I’m passionate about understanding user behavior and leveraging data for business growth.
+[comment]: <> (I'm a junior data analyst transitioning from a career in UI/UX design.
+I’m passionate about understanding user behavior and leveraging data for business growth.)
+Product designer turned Data analyst with 4+ years of experience delivering SaaS mobile apps and websites from 0 to 1 for more than 12 industries.
+Eager to leverage data analysis and visualization skills to drive growth and boost sales.
+Experienced identifying user frustration in the product funnel, and improving product task flows.

 ## About Me
 ✨ I’m fascinated by how data-driven insights can drive strategic decisions in user retention rates and business revenue growth.